 For me, my brother, father and grandfather, road transport is in our veins

-I entered the world of transport two years ago to partake in a project with my father Adrián and my brother Yago.
+I entered the world of transport two years ago when I was 22 years old to partake in a project with my father Adrián and my brother Yago.

 Being a carrier is part of my family's history.
 My grandfather was the first to work in the industry.